3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 MATERNAL ANTIBODY: OUR BIGGEST OBSTACLE IN VACCINATION

 Vaccine is a solution containing a harmless version of the virus, either live and weakened (attenuated or modified live virus vaccine) or killed (inactivated virus vaccine).
 This virus is injected into the puppy.
 If there is still adequate maternal antibody present, the vaccine virus will be destroyed just as if it were a real infection.
 There will be a period of about a week when there is not enough maternal antibody to protect the puppy but too much to allow a vaccine to work.
 (This period is called the “window of vulnerability.”)
 Then after this, vaccine can be effective.
 To get around this, we vaccinate puppies in a series, giving a vaccine every 2 to 4 weeks until age 16 weeks.
-By giving vaccine at intervals we are trying to catch the puppy's immune system after his or her window of vulnerability has closed.
+By giving vaccine at intervals we are trying to catch the puppy's immune system after their window of vulnerability has closed.
 We know that by age 16 weeks, we should be able to get a vaccine to "take" but we still begin at a younger age in an effort to provide immunization as soon as possible.
 If the mother has been very well-vaccinated (booster vaccine given at approximately the time of breeding so as to maximize her colostral antibodies), an extra dose at 20 weeks may be a good idea to be sure all the maternal antibodies have waned adequately.

 After a puppy is born, maternal antibody levels drop by half approximately every 10 days.
 Puppies that were born first or were more aggressive at nursing on the first day, will get more maternal antibody than their littermates.
 Mother dogs vaccinated at approximately the time of breeding will have the highest antibody levels to pass on to their puppies. *** REMEMBER, the more maternal antibody a puppy has, the less likely a vaccine is to work and the longer one must wait for antibody to wane and for vaccination to be effective.

 SHOULD LIVE OR KILLED VACCINE BE USED?
 Killed vaccine is the least effective at penetrating maternal antibody.
 It is also associated with more vaccine reactions (since more stabilizing chemicals are used in a killed vaccine).
 As a general rule, live parvovirus vaccine is absolutely the way to go.
 Killed vaccine should probably not be relied upon for puppies.
+In fact, nowadays you would be hard-pressed to find a commercially available killed virus vaccine for parvo.

 At this point virtually all commercially available live vaccines are of the high titer type.
 It should be noted that giving vaccine more frequently than every 2 weeks will cause interference between the two vaccines and neither can be expected to be as effective as they normally would.
 This includes giving vaccines for different infections.
 Vaccines should be spaced 2-4 weeks apart.
 It is commonly held that puppies need a certain number of vaccines for protection to be achieved (usually either 3 or 4 is the “magic” number).
 The number of vaccines given has nothing to do with protection.
 In order for protection to be achieved, vaccine must be given when it can penetrate maternal antibody.
 An FAQ area has been included in this web site to answer common vaccination questions.
 To visit this area, click here.